ankurp/Dollar/README.md

 ## Roadmap ##

-More functions will be added and then ability to chain operations and lazily evaluation of chained expressions.
+More functions such as curry function and then ability to lazily evaluat chained expressions.

 ## Why not extend collection? ##